socialize/socialize-sdk-android/sdk/doc/sphinx/source/troubleshooting.rst

 .. _debug_logs:

-Displaying Debug logs in LogCat
+Displaying debug logs in LogCat
 -------------------------------
 If you're having problems with loading the Action Bar, or errors at runtime the simplest way to diagnose these problems is via the debug logs in the Android LogCat display.

 By default Socialize will only render logs of level WARN to logcat.
-To override this, simply add an entry to your socialize.properties file:
+To override this, simply add an entry to your **socialize.properties** file:

 .. include:: snippets/props_log.txt